fonoster/routr/docs/introduction/installation.md

 ./routr
 ```

 Have 10 minutes?
-Try the interactive tutorial
+Try the interactive tutorial.

 [![Open in Cloud Shell](https://gstatic.com/cloudssh/images/open-btn.svg)](https://console.cloud.google.com/cloudshell/open?git_repo=https://github.com/fonoster/routr-walkthrough-tutorial&tutorial=tutorial.md)

-> If you are interested in running Routr on Docker please see the guide [Running with Docker or Compose](https://routr.io/docs/guides/running-with-docker-or-compose/)
+> If you are interested in running Routr on Docker, please see the guide [Running with Docker or Compose](https://routr.io/docs/guides/running-with-docker-or-compose/)